thephpleague/omnipay-sagepay/README.md

 To use a token with Sage Pay Direct, you must leave the credit card details blank in the `CreditCard` object.
 Sage Pay Server does not use the credit card details anyway.
-To use the token as a single-use token, add it to the transaction request as a token:
+To use the token as a single-use token, add it to the transaction request like this:

 `request->setToken($saved_token);`